 5-8.
-The P-CSCF detects that all the PCRF/PCF instances fail, and starts the PCRF/PCF bypass procedure by sending an enhanced H.248 MOD request to the IMS-AGW.
-After receiving the enhanced H.248 MOD request, the IMS-AGW sends RTCP RR packets to distinguish with the normal SIP messages to UE B in the EPS bearer/QoS flow for IMS signalling and returns an H.248 MOD response to the P-CSCF.
+The P-CSCF detects that all the PCRF/PCF instances fail, and starts the PCRF/PCF bypass procedure by sending an H.248 MOD request containing Send RTCP RR Packets signal to the IMS-AGW.
+After receiving the H.248 MOD request, the IMS-AGW sends RTCP RR packets to distinguish with the normal SIP messages to UE B in the EPS bearer/QoS flow for IMS signalling and returns an H.248 MOD response to the P-CSCF.